hhotdong/Csharp-study/Async/README.md

 ## async keyword
 - Turns a method into an async method, which allows you to use the await keyword in its body.
+- On the C# side of things, the compiler transforms your code into a state machine that keeps track of things like yielding execution when an await is reached and resuming execution when a background job has finished.

 ## await keyword
 - Yields control to the caller of the method that performed await and suspends the calling method until the awaited task is complete.